Metrics and peer review agreement at the institutional level: Performance-Based Research Funding Systems

 \subsection{The VQR exercises}

 Italy introduced a national research assessment exercise in 2006 as the \textit{Valutazione Triennale della Ricerca} (VTR), which looked back at the period 2001--2003 \cite[see][]{EUCommission2018}.
-The outcome was used by the Government to allocate a small but growing share of public funding, starting from 2.2$\%$ of total funding in 2009 and reaching 16$\%$ in 2014.
-The second assessment exercise, the so-called \textit{Valutazione della Qualità della Ricerca} (VQR), the evaluation of research quality, looked back at the years 2004--2010 and its results were published in July 2013 by a new independent agency, \textit{Agenzia Nazionale per la Valutazione dell'Università e della Ricerca} (ANVUR), with which two of the authors are affiliated.
+The second assessment exercise, the so-called \textit{Valutazione della Qualità della Ricerca} (VQR), the evaluation of research quality, looked back at the years 2004--2010 and its results were published in July 2013 by a new national agency, \textit{Agenzia Nazionale per la Valutazione dell'Università e della Ricerca} (ANVUR).
 The third research assessment exercise (VQR 2011--2014) started in 2015 with reference to the period 2011--2014 and its results were published in February 2017 by ANVUR.
+VTR and VQR results have been used by the government to allocate a growing share of the Ordinary University Fund (FFO), starting from 2.2\% of total funding in 2009 and reaching 28\% in 2019.

 VQR evaluates research outputs of all permanent scientific staff in 96 universities and 39 public research organisations.
-With reference to the period 2011--2014, a total of $52\,677$ researchers submitted what they considered to be their best outputs for evaluation (2 for each university researcher, and 3 for each scientist employed in a public research organisation).
-All in all, $118\,036$ outputs were submitted, out of which 70$\%$ were journal articles.
-The remaining types of research outputs included a wide range of materials such as book chapters, conference proceedings and even work of arts.
+With reference to the period 2011--2014, these organisations submitted what they considered to be the best ouputs for evaluation on behalf of $52\,677$ researchers (2 for each university researcher, and 3 for each scientist employed in a public research organisation).
+All in all, $118\,036$ outputs were submitted, out of which 78$\%$ were journal articles.
+The remaining types of research outputs included a wide range of materials such as book chapters, conference proceedings and even works of art.
 Outputs were classified in 16 research areas and ANVUR appointed a \emph{Gruppo di Esperti della Valutazione} (GEV), a panel of experts, for each research area.

-The criteria used for evaluation referred to originality, methodological rigour and impact.
+In humanities and social sciences (with the exception of Psychology and Economics \& Statistics), a pure peer review system was employed, assisted by external (national and international) reviewers.
+In total, for all research areas, almost $17\,000$ reviewers were used in VQR 2011--2014.
+External reviewers rated the publication with a score 1--10 on three criteria: originality, methodological rigour and impact.